 Drinks

-Benedicts offers a diverse options of both alcoholic and non-alcoholic drinks.
+Benedicts offers a diverse selection of both alcoholic and non-alcoholic drinks.
 In addition to a wine pairing for the fixed menu, they have a long wine, beer, and cocktail list that you can order from.

 We decided to start with a drink before our meal.
 I had the blood orange martini, while Russell had the R. Bainbridge Handcrafted Session IPA brewed in Suffolk.